Frequently asked questions

 Note!
 If you change your PHP configuration, things may stop working, either immediately or later.
-See here for some known problems with PHP 5.3 and differences between our former support for PHP 5.2 and current PHP 5.3.
+See here for some known problems with PHP 5.3 and differences between our former support for PHP 5.2 and current PHP 5.3, and here for PHP 5.5 specific information.

 Our webservers' standard PHP configuration is good enough for the majority of applications.
 If you know you need different config settings, you may customize the configuration at your own risk.
 Such customization may be: